facundoolano/software-papers/README.md

 6. I tended to prefer topics that I can relate to my professional practice, typically papers originated in the industry or about innovations that later saw wide adoption.
    - Similarly, I tended to skip more theoretical papers, those focusing on mathematical foundations for Computer Science, electronic aspects of hardware, etc.
-   - Machine Learning is mostly missing because I'm not familiar enough with the area to find relevant, non overly specific papers.
-Suggestions are welcome.
 7. I sorted the list by a mix of relatedness of topics and a vague chronological relevance, such that it makes sense to read it in the suggested order.
 For example, historical and seminal topics go first, contemporary internet-era developments last, networking precedes distributed systems, etc.